scaffops/python/{{cookiecutter.repo_name}}/README.md

 ```

 ## For the contributors ❤️
+> [!Note]
-_Note: If you use Windows, it is highly recommended to complete the installation in the way presented below through [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install)._
+> If you use Windows, it is highly recommended to complete the installation in the way presented below through [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).

 First, [install Poetry](https://python-poetry.org/docs/#installation).<br/>
 Poetry is an amazing tool for managing dependencies & virtual environments, building packages and publishing them.